Mango932/EcoFlow/README.md

 - Gradient Boosting
 - Extra Trees

-Random Forest is selected as the final model due to its high accuracy of 99.09%.
+Naive Bayes is selected as the final model due to its high accuracy of 99.54%.

 ## Usage
 The trained Random Forest model can be used to make crop recommendations based on user input.
 A sample function `recommendation` is provided to demonstrate how the model can be used to predict the best crop for a given set of environmental conditions.